 Human Brain and Psychological Processes by A. R. Luria

 The Neuropsychology of Memory by A. R. Luria

-Long-lasting Perceptual Priming and Semantic Learning in Amnesia: A Case Experiment by Endel Tulving, by C.A.Gordon Hayman, by Carol A. Macdonald
+Long-lasting Perceptual Priming and Semantic Learning in Amnesia: A Case Experiment by Endel Tulving and C.A.Gordon Hayman and Carol A. Macdonald

 Drumming at the Edge of Magic: A Journey into the Spirit of Percussion by Mickey Hart

-‘The Medial Temporal Lobe Memory System’ by Larry Squire, by Stuart Zola-Morgan
+‘The Medial Temporal Lobe Memory System’ by Larry Squire and Stuart Zola-Morgan